-Currently 12 million veterans are in the labor market, and 3.6 million of them are small business owners.
+Currently, one-in-ten small businesses are veteran-owned.
 If you're among those veterans making the leap into owning your own business, the rewards (and challenges) can be significant, but there is help out there if you're looking to become an entrepreneur.
 One of the first places to start is the U.S. Small Business Administration (SBA), which has an Office of Veterans Business Development that offers support to those braving the new waters of running their own business.

 "We can help accelerate the learning curve that comes with owning a business," says William Elmore, Associate Administrator of the Office of Veterans Business Development.
 "We have business development assistance in three primary areas: technical assistance, business financing and government contracting programs."